humdrum-tools/humdrum-documentation/tool/diss/index.md

 ### COMMAND

-**diss** -- calculate the degree of sensory dissonance for successive spectra
+<span class="tool">diss</span> -- calculate the degree of sensory dissonance for successive
+spectra

 ------------------------------------------------------------------------